env0/env0-client-integrations/node/README.md

   **-b --blueprintId** - The Blueprint id you would like to deploy with (Optional for existing environments)

   **-e --environmentName** - The environment name you would like to create, if it exists it will deploy to that environment (Required for existing environments)

-  **-q --sensitiveEnvironmentVariables** - The sensitive environment name you would like to create, if it exists it will deploy to that environment

   **-v --environmentVariables** - The environment variables to set on the deployed environment - works only on deploy and can be multiple, the format is "environmentVariableName1=value"

+  **-q --sensitiveEnvironmentVariables** - Same as environment variables (`-v`) but will be marked as sensitive and hidden on env0 platform.

   **-r --revision** - You git revision, can be a branch tag or a commit hash.
 Default value `master`

   **--archiveAfterDestroy** - Archive the environment after a successful destroy